Blog Image

 The Three Key Components

-1. MCP Client: Usually, AI applications or model interfaces incorporate the client.
+1. MCP Client.
+The client is usually built into AI applications or model interfaces.
 On behalf of the AI model, it manages communication and establishes connections to MCP servers.

-2. MCP Server: The MCP protocol is used by servers to make particular tools, resources, or data sources accessible.
-Every server can grant access to various external systems, including file systems, databases, APIs, and custom tools.
+2. MCP Server.
+Servers use the MCP protocol to expose specific tools, resources, or data sources.
+Every server can grant access to different external systems, including file systems, databases, APIs, and custom tools.
+If you are wondering how does mcp server work in practice, it listens for requests from a client, checks permissions, runs the action, and returns a structured response.

 Communication Flow

-1. Connection Establishment: The MCP client establishes a secure connection with an MCP server
+• Connection Establishment.
+The MCP client establishes a secure connection with an MCP server.

-2. Capability Discovery: The server advertises what resources and tools it provides
+• Capability Discovery.
+The server advertises what resources and tools it provides.

-3. Authentication: The client authenticates using configured credentials
+• Authentication.
+The client authenticates using configured credentials.

-4. Authorization: The server validates what the client is allowed to access
+• Authorization.
+The server validates what the client is allowed to access.

-5. Resource Access: The client can now request data or invoke tools through the server
+• Resource Access.
+The client can now request data or invoke tools through the server.

-6. Response Handling: The server processes requests and returns structured responses
+• Response Handling.
+The server processes requests and returns structured responses.

 Key Benefits of MCP